weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_06_Ex1_Create_Public_Folders.md

 2. In the Edge browser, you should still be in the **Exchange admin center** from the end of the prior task.
 Specifically, you should still be on the **public folders** page.

-3. On the **public folders** page, the **Test PF1** record that you created in the prior task should be highlighted.
+3. On the **public folders** page with the **Public folders** tab selected, the **Test PF1** record that you created in the prior task should be highlighted.

     **Important:** If you closed the EAC tab at the end of the prior task and had to navigate to this page in the prior step, then select the **Test PF1** row.
 Do not select the **Test PF1** hyperlink as this will open the **Test PF1** public folder window.
 Instead, select any other portion of the **Test PF1** row to simply highlight the record.

 4. By selecting the Test PF1 record, the properties for this public folder are displayed in the detail pane on the right.
-Note the current **Mail settings** for Test PF1 is set to Disabled.
-To enable mail for this public folder, select **Enable**.
+Note that **Mail-enabled** is un-checked for Test PF1 (meaning mail flow on the public folder is disabled).
+To enable mail for this public folder, select the empy check-box to the left of **Mail-enabled** and then select **Save**.

-5. A **Warning** dialog box will appear that asks whether you want to enable email for the selected public folders.
-Select **Yes**.

-6. In the detail pane on the right, the **Mail settings** should now be **Enabled.**
+5. A message stating **Your changes have succesfully been saved** should be displayed.
+You can now exit the public folder properties pane by selecting the **X** icon on the top right hand corner of the window.

-7. Leave all browser tabs open and proceed to the next task.
+6. Leave all browser tabs open and proceed to the next task.

 ## Task 4 - Manage Public Folder Settings